****2024****CELEBRATING OUR 20th YEAR in CENTRAL ARIZONA

 In November, Hālau Hula Nāpuaokaleiʻilima holds their annual exhibition (hōʻike) showcasing Hawaiian hula under the direction of Kumu Hula Kēhau Chrisman.
 Attendees can also take advantage of purchasing reasonably priced Hawaiʻi themed items and several unique Hawaiian artifacts in the silent auction.
 Proceeds benefit Aloha Āina O Hawaiʻi, a 501(c)3 non-profit organization, supporting activities that promote the education of the general public about the customs, values, language, arts and crafts of the Hawaiian Culture.

 Save the Date!
-Saturday, November 9, 2024 for our annual Hōʻike to be held at the Phillip England Center for the Performing Arts in Camp Verde, Arizona.
-Showtime starts at 1:30 PM.
+Saturday, November 8, 2025 for our annual Hōʻike to be held on the campus of the Camp Verde School in the 424 theater (formerly known as the Phillip England Center for the Performing Arts) located at 280 Camp Lincoln Road in Camp Verde, Arizona.
+The show begins with a special speaking engagement presented by Kaʻimiloa Chrisman, M.D at 1:00 PM, and the hula exhibition will begin immediately following the lecture presentation.
 Come early to check out our Hālau store, content-rich silent auction items and to purchase raffle tickets to win 50-50 cash-pot split.

 Events & Workshops